craigrachow/CISM/governance.md

 **Key points:**
 - Accept – within appetite.
-- Mitigate – reduce risk.
+- Mitigate – reduce risk. apply a control to minimise.
-- Transfer – shift risk.
+- Transfer – shift risk to reduct probability or magnitude. ie 3rd party or insurance.
 - Avoid – eliminate activity.
 - Must align with appetite.
+- Risk acceptance SHOULD NOT exceed risk appetite and MUST NOT exceed risk capacity.

 **Memory hook:**
 > *Avoidance removes risk; mitigation reduces it.*